Who needs airway management?

 A suction device is used when a patient’s airway is blocked by fluids like mucus, vomit, or blood.
 It helps clear the airway and restore normal breathing quickly and safely.

-What is the difference between NPA and OPA?
+What is the difference between nasopharyngeal airway (NPA) and oropharyngeal airway (OPA)?

-An NPA is inserted through the nose and used when the mouth is blocked.
-An OPA is inserted orally and suited for unconscious patients without a gag reflex.
+An nasopharyngeal airway is inserted through the nose and used when the mouth is blocked.
+An oropharyngeal airway is inserted orally and suited for unconscious patients without a gag reflex.